jonhiggs/ml67/doc/03-patching.md

 ## Rows

-The rows are a bit trickier than the columns so we'll do those first.
-We need to find a point where we can solder which is electrically equivalent to that of the original header.
+We'll do the rows before the columns because they are a bit trickier.
+We need to find a point to solder which is electrically equivalent to that of the original header.
 Specifically, there needs to be a diode between the switch and the Teensy.
 If you patch directly into the point marked `R` on the board, you will bypass the diode and cause yourself problems during simultaneous keystrokes.

 The procedure I used to find the points to solder is: